CityOfLosAngeles/automated-walk-bike-counter/README.md

 This project is a python library that implements the [algorithm developed by CSULA](https://pdfs.semanticscholar.org/c1d9/8fca75c63fd5975fc2fcd3fe07ac02de4a5b.pdf) that allows you to train and run the pipeline on your own cameras.

-This approach allows cities and others
+This approach allows cities and others to implement CV ped and bike counting techniques on existing camera infrastructure.

 ## Sponsors